DenisGorbachev/fastask-docs/src/ProjectManagement.md

 # Project management

-Zenbox allows you to manage projects by providing a long-term planning system.
-It helps you make decisions, verify them with simulations, [send the tasks](TaskManagement.md) to employees.
+Zenbox helps you make project-level decisions, verify them with simulations, then automatically [send the tasks](TaskManagement.md) to employees.

 ## Benefits